SenseiMojo/SV08/README.md

 - [ ] 052: fan is noisy.
 - [x] 053: board does not use mainline Klipper.
 - [ ] 054: doesn't actually dip low enough to clean the nozzle on the brush.
 - [ ] 055: intentially sets nozzle onto plate and squishes out filament before printing purge line which seems like a bad idea.
+But maybe this is to minimize nozzle oozing?
 - [ ] 056: is missing spring on tensioner screw.
 ## Filament
 - [ ] 061: path requires disassembling PTFE tube when filmament runs out (distance from sensor to toolhead is long so loading a follower is not reasonable).
 - [x] 062: doesn't seem to flow through the nozzle consistently.
 - [x] 063: can get tangled in spool holder ruining a print.
 - [ ] 064: is dumped in many places (front left, back left) - there is no trash can.
-- [ ] 065: sensor (apparently) randomly generates an error on Stepper 1.
-Unplugging it avoids the error but not having a filament sensor is archaic.
+- [x] 065: sensor (apparently) randomly generates an error on Stepper Z1.
+Unplugging it avoids the error but not having a filament sensor is archaic (barbaric?).
 ## Camera
 - [x] 071: is mounted at a shallow angle not giving optimal view of the plate from its location.

 ---

 # Modifications
+A check in the box indicates it has been applied at least once.

 ## MOD: Anti-vibration Feet
 - [x] [Shock and Noise Cancelling Washing Machine Support](https://a.co/d/hu0rnZA)
 - [x] [SV08 Washing Machine Anti-Vibration Adapter](https://www.printables.com/model/1213029-sv08-washing-machine-anti-vibration-adapter) printed in TPU